like-daffy/chord_progression_midi_maker/README.md

 5. **Save Your File**
    - Drag the blue area to any folder
    - File saves automatically with descriptive name

+#### 🎼 MIDI → Chords (New Feature)

+1. **Drag MIDI File**
+   - Drag any .mid or .midi file from your file explorer
+   - Drop it anywhere in the application window

+2. **Automatic Analysis**
+   - App analyzes note patterns
+   - Detects chord types and progressions
+   - Extracts timing and BPM information

+3. **View Results**
+   - Chord progression appears in the input field
+   - BPM automatically updates to match source file
+   - Edit and modify as needed

+4. **Re-Export (Optional)**
+   - Adjust parameters if desired
+   - Generate new MIDI with modified settings

 ### Chord Notation